PX4/PX4-user_guide/en/flight_controller/pixhawk.md

 # Pixhawk 1 Flight Controller

-The [Pixhawk 1](https://pixhawk.org/modules/pixhawk) autopilot is based on the [Pixhawk-project](https://pixhawk.org/) **FMUv2** open hardware design.
-It runs PX4 on the [NuttX](http://nuttx.org) OS (it was also the original standard microcontroller platform for PX4).
+The [Pixhawk 1](https://pixhawk.org/modules/pixhawk) autopilot is a popular general purpose flight controller based on the [Pixhawk-project](https://pixhawk.org/) **FMUv2** open hardware design.
+It runs PX4 on the [NuttX](http://nuttx.org) OS.

-> **Tip** Originally manufactured by 3DR this board is the most successful design so far (in terms of sales).
+> **Tip** Originally manufactured by 3DR this board was the original standard microcontroller platform for PX4.
 While the board is no longer manufactured by 3DR, you can use the [mRo Pixhawk](../flight_controller/mro_pixhawk.md) as a drop-in replacement.

 ![Pixhawk Image](../../assets/hardware/hardware-pixhawk.png)